sketchbuch/vscode-file-theme-processor/README.md

 ---

 There is no API way to get file icons in webviews, only tree views.
-This package will let you render file icon from the current file icon theme inside your webviews.
+This package will let you render file icons from the current file icon theme inside your webviews.

 It uses a observer pattern so your webview(s) can subscribe to the file processor to be notified about changs to the theme.